gabrielgt/EvergineDocs/manual/basics/component_arch/index.md

 ### Entities as an aggregation of Components

 To solve this issues, we have chosen the **aggregation of components** approach.
-In ths approach, the functionality is separated into individual componets that are mostly independent of one another.
+In ths approach, the functionality is separated into individual components that are mostly independent of one another.
 The old object hierarchy is replaced by an object (`Entity`) with a collection of independent components (derived from `Component`).

 Each object now only has the functionality that it needs.
 Any distinct new functionality is implemented by adding a new component.